Zanana-med/Born2BeRoot/README.md

 ![dependency Problem](https://i.ibb.co/fqkQ22f/2-dependency-error-teamview-2.png)

-### > APT and Aptitude
+### > APT

-**APT** stand for Advanced Package Tool, a powerful package manager used by Debian-based Linux Distributions ( Ubuntu, Linux Mint, etc.).
+**APT** stand for Advanced Package Tool, released on 2014, a powerful package manager used by Debian-based Linux Distributions ( Ubuntu, Linux Mint, etc.).
 It simplifies the process to manage packages by automating tasks as resolving the dependencies and downloading packages from repositories.

 Unlike `dpkg` you don't need to install the `.deb` file, just use the apt command plus the name of the software you wanna install.
 THAT'S IT !